Introduction to AI for AI Engineers

 Benefits

 Agent2Agent is an open protocol designed to manage the communication between agents, providing standard synchronous communication with JSON-RPC 2.0 and asynchronous push notifications.
-Provides security and agent discovery using Agent cards to access detailed information about an agent.
+The protocol supports standard security protocols, and enables agent discovery using Agent Cards to access detailed information about a available agents.

 Model Context Protocol is an open protocol, created by Anthropic.
-It provides a standardized way to build AI agents and AI workflows.
+It provides a standardized way for AI agents to expose and interact with tools and data sources, making it easier to build AI agents, workflows, and applications.
 It defines how applications can call external tools, retrieve data, and interact with other systems to enhance their capabilities.
-MCP provides MCP clients and MCP servers.
-Developers can use MCP servers to enhance their applications by building functionalities that later will serve MPC clients that any AI applications will consume.
+MCP provides defines both MCP clients and MCP servers.
+Developers can use MCP servers to enhance their applications by building functionalities that later will serve MCP clients that any AI applications will consume.

 Llama Stack Overview